RCHG/rchg.github.io/pages/about_overview.md

 ### General Overview

 My main field of research is, currently, the *climate response* to several agents on the atmosphere, either greenhouse gases or aerosols.
-However, my academic career started with a B.A. in Spanish from the University of Granada, where I graduated on Physics with an specialization on Theoretical Physics.
+My academic career started with a B.A. in Spanish from the University of Granada, where I graduated on Physics with an specialization on Theoretical Physics.
 Awarded with a scholarship, I obtained a M.Sc. on Condensed Matter with an dissertation about theory of liquids (statistical physics of fluids) at the University Autónoma of Madrid, where I was also teacher assistant on Laboraties of Experimental Physics during two years.
 In the field of Atmospheric Sciences, I have a PhD on Remote Sensing and Micro-physics of Precipitation at Spain with an stage at NASA Goddard Space Center (sponsored by University of Maryland-Baltimore County).
 My experience as Postdoctoral research assistant includes the institutions:

 - *Laboratory for Sciences of Climate and Environment (LSCE)* were I work for the CNRS on the climate modelling of Earth System with a focus on *natural aerosols*.
 - The *University of Reading*, in collaboration with Keith Shine and M. Hegglin, where I studed the *radiative forcing* of several agents on the atmosphere, in particular Ozone.